rubensworks/article-privacy-decentralized/content/framework.md

 ### Architecture Requirements

-The main technical requirements are derived from the fact that our architecture need to support efficient privacy preserving query execution over personal data that is distributed across many sources.
+The main technical requirements are derived from the fact that our architecture needs to support efficient privacy preserving query execution over personal data that is distributed across many sources.
-Thus we consider the following key requirements, where `Σ.c` and `Σ'.c` denote existing summaries, `q.c` denotes a quad component, `k` denotes a given access key, and `u` denotes the URI for the data source:
+Thus we consider the following key requirements, where `Σ.c` and `Σ'.c` denote existing summaries, `q` denotes a quad, `q.c` denotes a quad component, `p` denotes a given access policy, `k` denotes a given access key, `u` denotes the URI for the data source, `a` denotes a mode of access, and `R` denotes query execution results:

 1. **No data leaking**:
     Data within summaries must not be interpretable by those who are not authorised to have access to this data.
-2. **Value additions**:
+Implementations for `GenerateKey(q,p)` and `AddKey(qpk, q, p, k)` are required to generated a key for a given access policy and create a hashmap of quads, policies and keys.
+2. **Privacy preserving summary creation**:
     It must be possible to add values to summaries by access key and file URI.
-    An implementation for `SummaryAdd(Σ.c, q.c, k, u)` is required, based on an initialized summary as implemented by `SummaryInitialize()`.
+    An implementation for `SummaryAdd(Σ.c, q.c, k, u)` is required to create the individual summaries, based on an initialized summary as implemented by `SummaryInitialize()`.
 3. **Summary combinations**
     It must be possible to combine two summaries, where the combined summary is identical to a summary where all of the entries were added directly.
-    An implementation for `SummaryCombine(Σ.c, Σ'.c)` is required.
+    An implementation for `SummaryCombine(Σ.c, Σ'.c)` is required, based on an initialized summary as implemented by `SummaryInitialize()`.
 4. **Authorized membership checking**
     Probabilistic membership checking must be possible for a given value, access key and file URI.
     False positives are allowed, but true negatives are required.
     We require that the file URI can be falsy, in case all file URIs must be tested.
-    An implementation for `SummaryContains(Σ.c, q.c, k, u)` is required.
+Here, an implementation for `SummaryContains(Σ.c, q.c, k, u)` is required.
+5. **Access control enforcement**
+	It must be possible for the data source to limit query results based on a set of access policies.
+Thus there is an need for functions that identify the policies (implemented via `GetPolicies(QPK, c, q)`) that need to be considered during query execution (implemented via `ExecuteQueryWithAccessControl(c, q, p)`).

+SABRINA: I think it's good to have the requirements up front thus I moved them to the start of this section, however i'm not sure about the functions that need to be implemented, perhaps it is better to have abstract requirements here and later refer to them in the section below.
+{:.todo}

 ### Access Key Creation Algorithm

 The main purpose of an aggregator is to enable clients to optimize federated querying by reducing the range of source to query over through summaries.
 Since we are considering private data, these summaries need to be privacy-preserving, which means that only people with the appropriate access rights can determine the presence of data.
 The first step is to create a hashmap of keys to quads based on existing access policies, using the algorithm outlined in [](#key-generation-algorithm).
-Here we assume that pod owners already have a set of access control policies that governs quads stored in theirs pods.
+Here we assume that pod owners already have a set of access control policies that govern access to quads stored in theirs pods.

 <figure id="key-generation-algorithm" class="listing">